starkiller17/car_sales_inventory/README.md

 # car_sales_inventory
 Small Ruby on Rails application that can do basic inventory management for a car dealership manager.
 =======

+First of all thanks for taking the time to have a look on this project! :)
+Below you can find some details about the project.

 # README

 Please check your Ruby and Rails versions.